hirethunk/verbs/docs/quickstart.md

 }
 ```

-We can now add a few things to our event to take advantage of our new state.
+We can now add a few things to our event to take advantage of our new state:

 - We can add a `#[StateId(CustomerState::class)` attribute to our `$customer_id` property telling Verbs that we want to look up the `CustomerState` using this ID.
 - We can add a `validate()` method which accepts an instance of `CustomerState`.
 If the validate method returns `true`, the event can be fired.
 If it returns `false` or throws an exception, the event will not be fired.